 We purchased the Italic Slumber Cotton Sateen Sheet Set so our writer could put it to the test.
-Keep reading for our full product review.
+KAs of October 2021, this exact sheet set has been discontinued, but you can still shop their similar Luxe Sateen Sheet Set.
+With that in mind, here's our full product review.

 Bedsheets are like your bed’s welcoming committee.
 They can either make you want to stay in bed all day or snag rough skin you didn’t even know you had.
 Your greatest hope is your sheets will get softer with each wash, unfortunately, some end up pilling after the second trip through the washing machine.
 I have been hard-pressed to find a set that I loved as much as my last set of high thread count cotton sheets.
 I wanted to see if the Italic sateen sheets could give me that buttery soft feel that I missed.

 Gloriously, the Italic Slumber Cotton Sateen Sheet Set fell into the “Why can’t I stay in bed all day?” category.